 The Hollywood Cafe

+The Hollywood Cafe is a small restaurant located 20 miles south of Memphis at 1585 Old Commerce Road in Robinsonville, Mississippi.
 The cafe is still open today and features all things southern, such as catfish, country vegetables, and a heaping helping of soul.

 The Hollywood Cafe was also mentioned by famous author John Grisham in the best-selling book, "A Time to Kill", and was a regular prior to his popularity.
 Travelers looking for a "must do" dining experience in a quaint 1922 commissary will experience southern hospitality all while having the chance to being seated next to politicians, celebrities, and tourists alike.

 The surrounding area of the Hollywood Cafe also includes Tunica County, which is known for its famous casinos like the Horseshoe, Gold Strike, and Tunica Roadhouse.
 Located in the north of Mississippi, Tunica is also known for its golf courses and is a common starting point for the Mississippi Blues Trail, a highway with scenic routes through its history and points of interest.
 Travelers can stop by the Gateway To The Blues Visitor Center & Museum before heading to landmarks like the Tunica RiverPark, Tunica Museum, and Bluesville Performance Hall.